Muthaln1/Google-Play-Store-App-price-Analysis/Google Play store App.md

-### Goals:
+## Goals:

 I have curated 733 apps for prototyping the project, and the new goals are as follows:

-+ To determine the new prices for apps that are undervalued.
++ To determine the new prices for apps that are undervalued

 + To use the `affordability`,`Price`,`Genre`,`Category`,`Installs` and `Reviews` fields to establish success criteria for implementing the new price changes